JONATHONCHOW/AwesomePackage/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MyTopics is to infer ancestry with some models and fit those models with some algorithms.
+The goal of AwesomePackage is to infer ancestry with some models and fit those models with some algorithms.

 We use the classical PSD model for ancestor inference, which has been widely used, such as ADMIXTURE, FRAPPE.
 We illustrate the close